alexisrsantos/WindTurbines_cancer/README.md

-# WindTurbines_cancer
+# Introduction
-This repository includes the data and code required to produce
+Here I provide the data and code for: Cancer Rates are not associated with Wind Energy in the U.S.